A Review of Studies on Estradiol Levels and Testosterone Suppression with High-Dose Transdermal Estradiol Gel and Ointment

 |E2 gel 6 mg/day||3.41 ± 3.2 mIU/mL||E2 gel 6 mg/day||4.13 ± 5.0 mIU/mL|

-The researchers stated that the testosterone levels resulting with 6 mg/day estradiol gel were similar to those with 3 mg/day oral diethylstilbestrol.
-However, this is not quite accurate as 3 mg/day oral diethylstilbestrol consistently suppresses testosterone levels to the castrate range (≤50 ng/dL) (Wiki).
+The researchers stated that the testosterone levels resulting with 6 mg/day estradiol gel (105 ± 113 ng/) were similar to those that are known to occur with 3 mg/day oral diethylstilbestrol.
+However, this seems to be a somewhat inaccurate statement as 3 mg/day oral diethylstilbestrol has been found to consistently suppress testosterone levels into the castrate range (≤50 ng/dL) in studies (Wiki).

 The following paper pertains to the second study: